CopterExpress/clever-show/docs/en/client.md

 #### NTP section

-In addition to time synchronization (with millisecond precision) using the chrony package, there is an alternative - the ability to use external (in case the local network has a connection to the Internet) or intranet NTP-servers. ** Attention!** For correct system operation, both the server and the clients** must use a single method of time synchronization (a set of parameters in this section).
+In addition to time synchronization (with millisecond precision) using the chrony package, there is an alternative - the ability to use external (in the presence of a local network connection to the Internet) or intranet NTP-servers. **Warning!** For proper system operation, both **the server and the clients** must use a single method of time synchronization (set of parameters in this section).
 This section is fully unified for both server and clients.

-* `use_ntp` - determines whether time synchronization using NTP will be used. (if `False', the local OS time will be used (synchronized automatically when using chrony). * It is recommended to use chrony instead of NTP*.
+* `use` - determines whether time synchronization using NTP will be used. (if `False', the local OS time will be used (synchronized automatically when using chrony). *It is recommended to use chrony instead of NTP*.
 * `host` - host name or IP address of the NTP server (local or remote)
 * `port` - port used by the NTP server